NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
 This document defines a single mandatory global property in (#version).
 Member-specific properties are described in (#properties).

+Properties have a name combined with an associated RR type.
+Properties that have a name known to a catalog consumer, but the wrong RR type, SHOULD be ignored.

 More properties may be defined in future documents.